 Applications will not be reviewed without both parts as described above: the form AND the email from the advisor.
 Applications will be reviewed by the ACSP Doctoral Committee.
 Previous years’ workshops have been able to accommodate about 50-60% of those who applied.

-All those selected to participate must submit a four-page (single-spaced) summary of the student’s dissertation research proposal no later than September 24.
+All those selected to participate must submit a four-page (single-spaced) summary of the student’s dissertation research proposal no later than (date TBD).
 These will be distributed among participating students and faculty prior to the workshop.
-In addition, all participants will be expected to make an 8-minute, 5-slide presentation of their research during the afternoon of the workshop.

 For More Information

-If you have trouble submitting this form, please contact Donna Dodd, firstname.lastname@example.org.
+If you have trouble submitting this form, please contact email@example.com.